Public Health Institutional Review Board (PH IRB)

 Meeting Dates and Application Deadlines

 Application material must be received by the deadline in order for the project to be reviewed at the appropriate PH IRB meeting.
+This applies to those studies in which a Full Board review will be required, meaning the research is not considered a minimal risk study.
 No exceptions will be allowed.